GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 - a vector of quoted strings delimited by `','` `["answer1","answer"","answer3"]` \[sv\] this is a JSON compliant string vector
 - a JSON string with an object \[JSON\]

+As of HELICS 2.7.0 Queries have an optional parameter to describe a sequencing mode.
+There are currently two modes, `HELICS_SEQUENCING_MODE_FAST` which travels along priority channels and is identical to previous versions in which all queries traveled along those channels.
+The other mode is `helics_sequencing_mode_ordered` which travels along lower priority channels but is ordered with all other messages in the system.
+This can be useful in some situations where you want previous messages to be acknowledged as part of the federation before the query is run.
+The `global_flush` query is forced to run in ordered mode at least until after it gets to the specified target.

 ### Federate Queries

 The following queries are defined for federates.
 Federates may specify a callback function which allows arbitrary user defined Queries.
 The queries defined here are available inside of HELICS.